Friday, December 31, 2021

 Input & Output

-Directional controls are sharp and responsive for quick action when zapping around the screen like a crazy fool.
+Directional controls are sharp and responsive for quick action when zapping around the screen like a fool.
 Hitting the fire button flips over to the other character - if he's knocking around.
 It's great having a helper inside the tower.
 Also, if the joystick doesn't work for you then there is an option to redefine your own keys.

 Hitting ESC not only gives the option to quit but can restart a level after you realise you have gotten yourself stuck in a corner!
 Hold down the fire-button activates the option to scroll the screen without you moving.
 This helps view what's ahead without accidentally bumping into something deadly.

 Graphically, this is hot.
 It looks great with a cracking design and funky colour palette.
 The animations are nice with smooth scrolling that keeps up with the pace of the gameplay.
-In fact, Old Towers gave me an odd C64 feel, which I really liked, but with a ton more colour.
+Old Towers gave me an odd C64 feel, which I liked, but with a ton more colour.
 I don't get that either but it's how I feel.
 I love the visuals!!

 So it looks and sounds brilliant which means I'm gonna dump some more screenshots right here...